 \subsubsection{Success mode.
 Correct applications of symbolism}

-In many subjects, the text-to-image model was able to show a dexterous application of symbols.
-For example, in most generations for hearts, heart symbols emerged out of the image (even if symbol was incongruent with the style, for example as a heart symbol would be in Ukiyo-e art).
+In many subjects, the text-to-image framework was able to demonstrate that it could access and apply symbols.
+For example, in most generations for hearts, heart symbols emerged out of the image (even if the symbol was incongruent with the style, for example as a heart symbol would be in Ukiyo-e art).

 However, generations also showed a flexible understanding of love in the form of kisses, proposals, and hugs.
 Generations in the subject of sadness also demonstrated an expressive range of symbols for sadness such as blueness, frowns, tears, and lonely figures.
-For other abstract subjects such as freedom, relaxation, or serenity, the model was able to demonstrate that it could connect freedom with American flags, relaxation with reclining.
-These associations are intuitive, even if certain connections, such as freedom with the United States, have overtones with implicit bias.
+For other abstract subjects such as freedom, relaxation, or serenity, the model was able to demonstrate that it could connect freedom with American flags and relaxation with reclining.
+These associations are intuitive, even if certain connections, such as freedom with the United States, have overtones of bias.

 This success mode is primarily what makes the difference between good generations and bad generations for abstract subjects.
 A generation from an abstract subject is successful only when it is able to find purchase in the image as a symbol.
-The employment of a symbol to stand in for an abstract subject is apparent in both abstract and figurative styles.
+Using a symbol to stand in for an abstract subject is apparent in both abstract and figurative styles.